-In English courses at Frisch, students are exposed to the best of classical and contemporary literature, which they analyze, discuss and write about throughout their high school years.
-The English curriculum is predicated upon a series of interconnected goals: students learn to write clearly and effectively conforming to conventions of standard written English, including appropriate mechanics and diction; through the study of fiction and non-fiction they learn to read and think critically and make intelligent inferences; and students learn to understand and use critical sources when researching and to integrate secondary sources in well-conceived and constructed essays and papers.
+In English courses at Frisch, students are exposed to the best of classical and contemporary literature which they analyze, discuss and write about throughout their high school years.
+The English curriculum is predicated upon a series of interconnected goals: students learn to write clearly and effectively conforming to conventions of standard written English, including appropriate mechanics and diction; through the study of fiction and non-fiction they learn to read and think critically and make intelligent inferences; students learn to understand and use critical sources when researching and to integrate secondary sources in well-conceived and constructed essays and papers.

 In their study of literature students develop a more sophisticated ability to recognize and understand the function in a literary work including an awareness of tone, setting, language, literary and rhetorical devices, and point of view; and to comprehend how each contributes to the meaning of the work and why each was an intentional choice by the author.

 The English department’s choice of required works is designed to foster an appreciation of literature as an art form and as an expression of human experience.
 Students are helped to respond to literature with sensitivity and understanding regarding characters, motivation, theme and language; to develop an active and creative relationship with the text; and to consider the possible universality of the work as well as its significance to the culture which produced it.

 Writing instruction is a major emphasis.
 Writing assignments engage students in the different rhetorical types of the formal essay, ranging from the descriptive, to the narrative, the comparison, the argumentative, as well as the literary analysis essay.
 Students are steeped in the writing process as they learn to articulate and organize their ideas, as well as present their individual points of view.
 Literature is selected to be appropriate for the level of the specific class—the goals are to engage students with reading that stimulates their interest and that sparks their identification with the universal themes of self- discovery, as well as to enhance each individual’s ability to read and respond critically.